-U.S. defense contractor Raytheon Co. won an appeals court ruling that revives claims Flir Systems Inc. (FLIR)’s Indigo Systems unit lured away former workers to steal trade secrets related to infrared cameras.
+U.S. defense contractor Raytheon Co. won an appeals court ruling that revives claims Flir Systems Inc. (FLIR:US)’s Indigo Systems unit lured away former workers to steal trade secrets related to infrared cameras.

 The U.S. Court of Appeals for the Federal Circuit today said a lower court erred in dismissing the case.
 It said the trial judge was wrong to rule that Raytheon should have known of any supposed theft before 2004, so it was too late to file the lawsuit in 2007.

 “It was for the jury and not for the district court to determine when Raytheon should have first discovered the facts supporting its cause of action,” the three-judge panel wrote.

 Unless the Federal Circuit agrees to reconsider its decision, the case will be sent back to a judge in Sherman, Texas.

 The decision “allows Raytheon to continue to pursue its claims for significant damages resulting from Flir theft of trade secrets and misappropriation of intellectual property,” Jon Kasle, a spokesman for Raytheon, said.
 Flir didn’t respond to a request for comment.

 Indigo, now known as Flir Commercial Systems, was founded in 1996 by former Raytheon employees and had a consulting contract with the Waltham, Massachusetts-based defense contractor through 2000.

 That year, Indigo was chosen over Raytheon for a contract to provide infrared cameras to the U.S. military, the court said.
 In 2003, it beat out Raytheon again, this time for a subcontract from Northrop Grumman Corp.
 (NOC:US) to provide the cameras for the F-35 Joint Strike Fighter program.

 Raytheon said it received assurances from Indigo that its employees, including ones hired from Raytheon, weren’t using Raytheon technology.